Continual Learning of Knowledge Graph Embeddings: Continual Knowledge Graph Embedding

 \subsection{Architectural Modification Methods}

-Among the methods proposed to modify the architecture of a neural network to accommodate new training data while minimizing performance losses over older data, we adapted two methods for knowledge graph embeddings.
+Among the methods that modify the architecture of a neural network to accommodate new training data while minimizing performance losses over older data, we adapted two methods for knowledge graph embeddings.

 \textbf{Progressive Neural Networks (PNN)}~\cite{rusu2016progressive} add copies of existing layers of a multi-layered neural network for each new learning session.
 When a new learning session begins, existing weights are frozen so that back-propagated gradients do not affect the performance over data from previous sessions.
-In addition, lateral connections are made between successive layer copies to enable the forward transfer of previously learned weights.
-To make PNNs applicable to knowledge graph embedding, we first expand the embedding matrices $\textbf{v}^{n}\!\in\!\mathbb{R}^{|\mathcal{E}^{n}| \times d_\mathcal{E}}$ and $\textbf{W}^{n}\!\in\!\mathbb{R}^{|\mathcal{R}^{n}| \times d_\mathcal{R}}$ for new entities and relations in the learning session $n$.
+Also, lateral connections are made between successive layer copies to enable the forward transfer of previously learned weights.
+To make PNNs applicable to knowledge graph embedding, we first expand the embedding matrices $\textbf{v}^{n}\!\in\!\mathbb{R}^{|\mathcal{E}^{n}| \times d_\mathcal{E}}$ and $\textbf{W}^{n}\!\in\!\mathbb{R}^{|\mathcal{R}^{n}| \times d_\mathcal{R}}$ to include new entities and relations in the learning session $n$.
 Second, we freeze embeddings for entities and relations encountered in prior learning sessions to prevent their corruption in the current learning session.
-Note that instead of creating separate copies of these embedding matrices for each learning session, which would resemble the original formulation of PNNs~\cite{rusu2016progressive}, we only expand the existing matrices because expansion promotes forward transfer of prior embeddings in new learning sessions.
+Instead of creating separate copies of these embedding matrices for each learning session, we only expand the existing matrices to promote forward transfer of prior embeddings in new learning sessions.

-\textbf{Copy Weight with ReInit (CWR)}~\cite{lomonaco2017core50} maintains the weights of the final layer of the network being trained in a new learning session (i.e. temporary weights (TW)) separate from the corresponding weights trained in prior learning sessions (i.e. consolidated weights (CW)) to avoid corruption.
-In addition to the two sets of final layer weights trained during (continual) learning, the weights of the other layers are frozen and shared across learning sessions.
+\textbf{Copy Weight with ReInit (CWR)}~\cite{lomonaco2017core50} maintains the weights of the final layer of the network during a new learning session (i.e. temporary weights, TW), separate from the corresponding weights trained in prior learning sessions (i.e. consolidated weights, CW) to avoid corruption.
+Other than the two sets of final layer weights considered during (continual) learning, the weights of other layers are frozen and shared across learning sessions.
 TW are re-sized and re-initialized in each learning session according to the number of classes being trained.
 After each learning session, the TW for new classes are copied over to CW, which acts as a memory buffer separate from the network.
-If a previously trained class is encountered, the relevant entries in TW are averaged with those in CW.
+If a previously trained class is encountered, relevant entries in TW are averaged with those in CW.
 Training for the subsequent session begins by re-sizing and re-initializing TW.